-Storm rips through southern Maine, leaving more than 20,000 without power
+Storm rips through southern Maine, leaving more than 25,000 without power

 Updated:

-BRUNSWICK, Maine — A heavy thunderstorm rolled through Brunswick and surrounding towns shortly after noon Thursday, leaving more than 10,000 customers without power and public works crews scrambling to remove heavy trees that had fallen.
+BRUNSWICK, Maine — A heavy thunderstorm rolled through Brunswick and surrounding towns shortly after noon Thursday, leaving more than 25,000 customers without power and had public works crews scrambling to remove heavy trees that had fallen.

 Trees and wires were down throughout town, and traffic lights at Cook’s Corner and all along Pleasant Street were not working, Brunswick police Cmdr.
 Mark Waltz said.